morea-framework/morea-framework.github.io/src/userguide.md

 The top row illustrates various "source" files, and the bottom row illustrates various "output" HTML pages produced from these files.

 The top right window shows the contents of the src/morea/foo directory.
-There are various files in there that define the content associated with the Foo module.
-Interestingly, there are a couple of files in this directory that are not associated with the Foo module.
-The presence of non-Foo content in the foo directory illustrates that the directory and file organization of the morea/ directory is arbitrary.
+This directory defines the content associated with the Foo module.
+Note that the directory contains two files that are not associated with the Foo module.
+This is unusual but permissible in Morea.

 The second window on the top row shows the content of module.md.
 The content of this file is mostly Front Matter, and provides the definition of the Foo module.
 The outcomes, readings, experiences, and assessments associated with